JessAlvaa/AirQualityData/README.md

 - Plotly

 ## Data Source
 The air quality data used in this project was obtained from the Aotizhongxin Station.
-The dataset contains measurements of various air pollutant with a focus on PM2.5, along with meteorogical factors such as direction and wind speed.
+The dataset contains measurements of various air pollutant with a focus on PM2.5.
+The goal is to identify patterns, seasonal fluctuations, and how various weather conditions affect the air quality.

 ## Key Insight
 - The analysis reveals a clear seasonal pattern in pollutant levels with PM2.5 concentrations peaking during winter months